Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 The culturally rich city of Hirosaki, just south of Aomori, is our destination today.
 The cultural capital of the Aomori Prefecture, Hirosaki is home to impressive temples, stunning gardens and the well-known Hirosaki Castle.

-Special Experience: Tour Hirosaki Castle and witness the breathtaking beauty of its Botanical Garden.
-Built in 1611 by the Tsugaru clan, the three-storey castle tower, its fortified moats, castle gates and some of the corner turrets, have stood the test of time, while others have been reconstructed.
+We start our day with a visit to the Tsugaru Neputa Village to see the exhibits of local crafts and enjoy a shamisen live music performance.
+Next, we visit the impressive Hirosaki Castle.
+Built in 1611 by the Tsugaru clan, the three-storey castle's fortified moats, gates and some of the corner turrets have stood the test of time, while others have been reconstructed.
 The Botanical Garden features 23 different zones, 124,000 trees and 1,500 species of plants.
+We'll also have some time to explore the beautiful displays exhibited at the Hirosaki Museum of Contemporary Art.

 Tonight, we'll dive into history as we enjoy the Hirosaki Neputa Matsuri (Festival), held in the old castle town of Hirosaki.
 Watch on as giant, illuminated floats adorned with vibrant images of warriors and beautiful women parade through the streets, celebrating the victorious return of troops from battle.
 Accompanied by flute and taiko (Japanese drum) players, the parade is a spectacular display of light and sound.